meta-is-beta/horadric-helper/README.md

 </p>

 #### 3. Passive loaded from data
 As text, with icon outside.
+(Check it out live on [Codepen](https://codepen.io/meta-is-beta/pen/LYWQXGK))
 ```html
 <!-- Html --->
 <body>